What is Electric Fencing

 The Electrical circuit is then CLOSED when the animal (as shown in the diagram) touches both the live fence AND the ground at the same time.
 This allows the electricity (electrons) to flow from the fence down to the ground through the target animal and back to the energiser via the earth stake giving the animal an electrical shock as it touches the wire.

-No, it is not dangerous.
+No, an electric fence is not dangerous.
 The voltage being sent through the wires is high, but the current or amplification (amps) is very low.
 A 220-volt shock will hurt just as much as a 10,000-volt shock, as long as the current or amps are the same.
 Amps are what kills.
 Electric fence energisers put out high voltage (around 8,000 volts), but very low amperage or current (around 120 milliamps).
 This is 120-thousands of an amp.
 It should not even kill a squirrel.

 This output is made safe in two ways, firstly by releasing the flow of electrons from the capacitor in regular pulses of high voltage but very low amperage.
 The amperage component of the electrical charge is greatly reduced to figures in the range of 15 - 500 milliAmps.
 (The majority of units operate in the 100-150milliAmp range)*.
 Mains electricity is 13-15 Amps.